 - Not to be outdone, in 2006 Rochester hired a Milwaukee ad agency to come up with a slogan based on hip, catchy slang – right out of the 1920s: “Rah Rah Rochester: More Than You Know.”

-But these are sheer poetry compared to some tourism lines from elsewhere in the world, most of them written by English-speaking advertising professions who should know better.
+But these are sheer poetry compared to some tourism lines from elsewhere in the world, most of them written by English-speaking advertising professionals who should know better.

 The city of Edinburgh, Scotland, invested £300,000 in having an organization called Marketing Edinburgh create a coordinated campaign with the slogan “Incrediburgh.”